mfrachet/create-frontend-framework/docs/README.md

 ---

-Oh, and before starting, I let you create an empty folder wherever you want in your machine using something like:
+Oh, and before starting, I let you create a folder wherever you want in your machine using something like:

 ```
+$ mkdir my-awesome-framework
-$ mkdir my-awesome-framework && cd my-awesome-framework
+$ cd my-awesome-framework
+$ touch index.js
 ```

 [Get started](/templating/intro.html)